Christonja/100-days-of-code/log.md

 **Today's Progress**: Started The Web Developer Boot Camp by Colt Steele

 **Thoughts**: Finding it very good so far.
 I spent so long thinking that there's no way some video course could be that good.. but I figured enough people where saying it's really good, it must be.. so here I am.. and finding it pretty good!

+### Day 68: February 8, Fri, 2019

+**Today's Progress**: Continuing The Web Developer Boot Camp by Colt Steele working through the HTML videos

+**Thoughts**: I feel like I already know HTML quite well, but it's always interesting when you learn even more by simply going through it again by a different teacher.